Keith (film)

 Keith is a 2008 American independent drama film directed by Blue's Clues co-creator Todd Kessler.
-It was written by Kessler and David Zabel based on the short story "Keith" by author Ron Carlson, from his book The Hotel Eden.
-The film stars Jesse McCartney, Elisabeth Harnois, and Margo Harshman.
+It was written by David Zabel and Kessler based on the short story "Keith" by author Ron Carlson, from his book The Hotel Eden.
+The film stars Jesse McCartney and Elisabeth Harnois.

 The protagonist is a 17-year-old high school senior, Natalie, who thinks she has got life figured out.
 Natalie is at first annoyed by her new chemistry class lab partner, Keith, but she ultimately falls for him and discovers that Keith is hiding a secret.
 The film was released in theaters on September 19, 2008.
 The film found additional popularity worldwide after its initial release, and was named a "hidden gem" by readers of BuzzFeed in an article by Alexis Nedd.

 Plot

 Natalie is an academically-focused student, with the intent of going to Duke University on a tennis scholarship.
 Natalie, with several other of her classmates, frequents an outdoors party place called The Brick.
 There, she bonds with Rafael, a new transfer student.
 Meanwhile, in chemistry, Natalie is paired with Keith, a carefree boy with a rebellious view of life.
 When Natalie asks Keith to help her with a lab report, he drives her out of school to trespass into an office building, bringing her into his easygoing lifestyle.
 Even though Rafael becomes Natalie's boyfriend, Keith persistently asks Natalie to go out with him, though insisting as friends and calling his offers "non-dates".

 Gradually, Keith and Natalie get closer, and Natalie goes on non-dates with Keith.
 Her continued interaction with Keith starts to make Rafael jealous.
 One night, Keith and Natalie have an argument just as Al and a boy named Billy turn up.
 The relationship between Al and Billy is not made clear.
 Keith's kindness towards Billy causes Natalie to think that Keith is "a softy".
 After driving for a while, Natalie tells Keith to turn into a dirt road leading to a cliff overlooking The Brick, which happens to be Keith's favorite spot.
 They talk and eventually share a kiss.
 The next day, Natalie and Keith go to the cliff and discuss their future dreams.
 While lying down and talking in the back of the truck, Natalie notices that the truck is moving.
 She panics and gets out of it, screaming at Keith to jump to safety.
 Keith, however, remains lying down, relaxed and rambling on.
 Just before rolling off, Keith swiftly moves into the driver's seat and hits the brakes.
 Natalie is furious at Keith and asks him if he wanted to kill himself.
 When Natalie gets home, she is still wearing Keith's jacket and finds antidepressants in his pocket.